isabella232/experience-manager-dispatcher.it-IT/help/using/dispatcher-configuration.md

 **/header** (facoltativo)

 Nome dell&#39;intestazione o del cookie HTTP che memorizza le informazioni sull&#39;autorizzazione.
-Se archiviate le informazioni nell&#39;intestazione http, utilizzate `HTTP:<*header-name*>`.
-Per memorizzare le informazioni in un cookie, utilizzate `Cookie:<header-name>`.
-Se non si specifica un valore `HTTP:authorization` , viene utilizzato.
+If you store the information in the http header, use `HTTP:<*header-name*>`.
+To store the information in a cookie, use `Cookie:<header-name>`.
+If you do not specify a value `HTTP:authorization` is used.

 **/timeout** (facoltativo)